EdutieProject/edutie-backend/docs/edutie/definitions/personalization/AssessmentSchema.md

 ### Solution submission

 It must be embedded into the schema, so we know what to assess.

-### Assessment Problem descriptors
+### Assessment Problem descriptor list

 Assessment problem descriptor is derived from Learning Resource so the assessment process accounts for the amount of sub requirements from each learning requirement.

 Therefore, it consists of:

 - Learning Requirement
 - Amount of qualified sub requirements

 ## References

 Find more information in here: https://github.com/EdutieProject/Dokumentacja/blob/main/projekty/edutie/Personalizacja.md